Saperavi: Geography

 The Saperavi grape originated in the Kakheti region of Eastern Georgia and now is spread throughout its entire territory (Kakheti, Saingilo, Kartli, Shavshet-Klarjeti, Imereti, Guria, Racha and Lechkhumi).
 The Saperavi variety is one of the oldest cultivars from the region, and has consistently been the most important in Georgia's commercial winemaking industry.

 Saperavi grapes are used predominantly in Georgia and Russia, but have spread to other regions of Eastern Europe more recently (e.g., Purcari in Moldova).
 Saperavi cultivars are also being grown in New World wine regions, notably in Finger Lakes and Niagara area vineyards.
 It has shown promising results for a few growers in Australia, where it was pioneered in the King Valley Region of northeast Victoria.
+The largest single Saperavi vineyard is likely the 400-hectare (990-acre) vineyard owned by Badagoni Winery in the Kakheti region of Georgia.

 Wines

 Notable Georgian wines made exclusively or predominantly with Saperavi grapes: